jzafrap/metatransactions/README.md

 # description

-See test/metatransaction.js for explained code.
+See test/metatransaction.js for explained unit tests.
+See contracts/MetaTransactionProvider.sol for an explanation of proxy smart contract methods.